yarapaz/login_page_demo/README.md

 > 👉 Open http://localhost:3000 to view in the browser

 ```
+## Pending Functionalities

+I still have to work on the Social Login Buttons to work.
+Coming soon!

 ## 👩‍💻 Author

 This App has been developed by Yara Paz.